 — A trip to Bosnia (to the town of Višegrad and its surroundings) – in case we have picked up the necessary documents.
 A walk through Andrićgrad (which was also constructed by Emir Kusturica) and along the Mehmed Paša Sokolović Bridge (which is in the UNESCO World Heritage list) – three-and-a-half-hours journey to the place;

 — A trip to the village of Ovčar Banja in the region of Ovčar-Kablar Gorge, to the valley of the West Morava.
 A visit of historic sites, a pool with the mineral water (a spa, a sauna, massages and other joys of life – by request) — one hour journey to the place;

-— A trip to the town of Bajina Bašta (research tour) to the Drina river (a border with Bosnia).
-A house on the water, beautiful landscapes and, of course, tasty Pljeskavica — three hours journey to the place;
+— A trip to the town of Bajina Bašta to the Drina river (a border with Bosnia) and lake.
+A house on the water, beautiful landscapes and, of course, tasty Pljeskavica — 1,5 hours journey to the place;

 The price includes: